danparizher/Pax-Academia/cogs/README.md

   - None
 - Description:
   - Used to keep track of how many messages a user has sent.
-  - Stores the information into the database.
+  - Stores the information in the database.
-  - The number of messages is used to check for eligibility when applying to become a staff member.
+  - The number of messages used to check for eligibility when applying to become a staff member.

 ## Misc

 - Commands implemented:
   - `ping`
-  - `dump-databse`
+  - `dump-database
 - Description:
-  - Miscellaneous commands to test response time of bot and a dump of the databse for debugging.
+  - Miscellaneous commands to test the response time of the bot and a dump of the database for debugging.

 ## Moderation